 top of page

-What to say about this amazingly atypical watch, the Seiko Fieldmaster, aka “Seiko Contra,” like this ridiculously unique 1985 Seiko 2C21-0080 Fieldmaster "Contra" quartz watch here?
+What to say about this amazingly atypical watch, the Seiko Fieldmaster, aka “Seiko Contra,” like this ridiculously unique 1985 Seiko 2C21-0080 Fieldmaster "Contra" field watch full set here, with its Seiko boxes, Seiko instructions manual, and hang tag?

 Seiko's Fieldmaster came in three variants - a variant with the watch, compass, and map meter modules (like the one on offer here, albeit sans the map meter module); a second, less seen variant with the watch, compass, and map wheel modules, but also an additional forth module - an LCD timer display; and the third, a rare Japanese Domestic Market (JDM) version, which featured all four modules, with olive color PVD module cases and gold bezel inserts.